17 Great Careers in Demand: Prepare Yourself for a Fabulous Future

 3. College or Vocational Instructor

 Instructing at the college and vocational level is another one of the careers in demand in Canada thanks, in large part, to growing retirement rates among the current workforce.
-According to 2014 data, half of the workforce is over the age of 46, and many instructors retire around 62 years old.
-During the 2015-to-2024 period, the country could be short more than 6,000 instructors.2 And that number could grow as provincial and federal governments continue to bolster the post-secondary system.
+According to 2016 data, half of the workforce is over the age of 46, and many instructors retire around 64 years old.
+During the 2017-to-2026 period, the country could be short about 3,500 instructors.2 And that number could grow as provincial and federal governments continue to bolster the post-secondary system.

 College and vocational instructors teach at public and private institutions that provide academic, technical, and vocational programs.
 You could teach anything from beauty to criminal justice to culinary arts to design.